Chiropractic coalface stroke suggests what to do in an emergency.

 permanent disability, and full restoration.

 The omega 3 oil found in fatty fish, fish oil, walnuts, flax seed and, to a lesser extent, pecan nuts has remarkable anti-clot factors.
-Eat them as regularly as you can, at least one preferably every day.
+Eat them as regularly as you can, at least one preferably every day; whether you're anxious about chiropractic coalface stroke or not.

 Flax seed nutrition information